Fysikteknologsektionen/foton/readme.md

 ```
 The express server will be hosted on port 3002 by default.
 This behavior can be changed by supplying the environment variable "PORT".

 To create thumbnails the server also needs to have the open-source tool ImageMagick installed and a timer to run `shellscripts/createThumbnails.sh` regularly.
 If thumbnails are not found it will fall back to the full-sized image.
+Note: the shell script must be run with the working directory set to the scripts directory for it to function properly.

 ## Creating albums and supplying meta information
 Albums are represented by directories under `files`.
 Each albums require a `meta.json`file that supplies the following keys: